 Based in Europe, HiDrive secures your data in the cloud so you can easily access it from any device!

 Amazon Drive (previously Amazon Cloud Drive) lets users choose between a free basic model and various fee-based storage plans.
 If you choose the free option, you’ll get a total of 5GB of storage space to use for photos, videos, and all other files.
 Amazon Prime customers can take advantage of unlimited photo storage space (from less than $10 per month) as well as all other Prime advantages such as better shipping conditions for Amazon orders and the use of video and music features.
-Contracts are valid for one year and start at approx. $20 for 100 GB.
-The highest-volume storage plan, which grants access to 30 TB of available storage, costs around $3,500.
+Contracts are valid for one year and range from 100 GB to 30 TB.

 The Californian company Box has been in existence since 2005 – a full two years longer than Dropbox.
 In many aspects, the two providers are quite similar: Box also offers the strongest AES encryption with 256 Bit key length and a wide range of functions.
-And you could argue that operation and intuition on Box are even easier than on Dropbox.
+And you could argue that operation and intuition with Box are even easier than with Dropbox.

 Private users can have up to 10 GB of Box cloud storage space.
 But despite this generous offer, uploaded files can’t be larger than 250 MB – meaning that big files can’t be uploaded (or not in one piece at least).
 But for $10 a month, the upload limit rises to 5 GB and at the same time you get 100 GB storage space, which is relatively small compared to what other providers offer for this price.
 There are other packages on offer for business customers, starting from just $5 for 100 GB of storage and a 2 GB file upload.